Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 #### About me

 * As a moderator I want the visitors to understand who I am that is why I will provide this section with a picture of me and an introduction.
-* As a visitor is nice to put a face to a name that is why I would like to see a picture and read a few lines about her in order to know who I am reading about.
+* As a visitor it is nice to put a face to a name that is why I would like to see a picture and read a few lines about her in order to know who I am reading about.
-* As a moderator I want the visitor to know, besides professional information about me, also something more personal, that is why I want to add to my intro some of my hobbies.
+* As a moderator I want the visitor to know, besides professional information about me, also something more personal, that is why I want to add my hobbies.
 * As a visitor I want to have a little but global knowledge about the person I am considering for my vacant position, for this motivation I would also like to know what her passions and her interests are.

 On this page I displayed a picture of myself so that the visitors can put a face on the name.
 I also wrote a little introduction about me and explaining the working position I am looking for.